RonaldoJFFranco/basic-user-CRUD-Backend/README.md

 # basic-user-CRUD-Backend

+API in NodeJs, use 'npm install' to install the dependencies <br />

-Set this configurations please to define the database <br />
+Please set this configurations to define the database <br />

 In the 'models\users-model.js' add your use database configuration: <br />
 const config = {<br />
 &nbsp;&nbsp;&nbsp;&nbsp;server: '',<br />